Klára Kubičková: Career

 Kubičková's career was marked by her commitment to studying and promoting modern Slovak architecture.
 She played a pivotal role in Slovakia's participation in Docomomo International, an organization dedicated to the documentation and conservation of buildings from the modern movement.
 Her efforts helped highlight Slovakia's architectural achievements on an international stage.
-As chairwoman of Docomomo's Slovakian branch, she organized the 1996 Docomomo International conference, held in Bratislava.
+As chairwoman of Docomomo's Slovak branch, she organized the 1996 Docomomo International conference, held in Bratislava.

 As a curator, Kubičková established the first collection of architecture at the Slovak National Gallery.
 She also curated several exhibitions at the gallery, and, in 1991, the Czechoslovak presentation at the Venice Architecture Biennale.
 She also created Archikatúra, an "international biennial of architecture cartoons".

 Kubičková contributed extensively to architectural research through publications, projects, and collaborations.
 One notable project was the book 101: Slovak Architecture, which she inspired and to which she contributed significantly.
 This publication showcases 101 modernist buildings across Slovakia, emphasizing their historical importance and the need for preservation.